 The proposed approach to calculating Low Income potential consists of the steps outlined in the following subsections.
-Given the concerns raised in D.21-06-015 by stakeholders regarding the methodology for the Low Income potential analysis in previous PG studies, Guidehouse proposes working collaboratively with has collected input from stakeholders and CPUC Low Income staff team to continue improving upon and augmented the methodology outlined here.
+Given the concerns raised in D.21-06-015 by stakeholders regarding the methodology for the Low Income potential analysis in previous PG studies, Guidehouse has collected input from stakeholders and CPUC staff and augmented the methodology outlined here.